youyanggu/covid19_projections/index.md

 * [Likelihoods of death milestones in US](#us-deaths-likelihoods)
 * [Summary of projections](#summary)

-**Social distancing assumptions**: We assume that the current style of social distancing in the US and Europe will be relaxed slightly starting in June, leading to a possible "second wave" of infections.
+**Social distancing assumptions**: We assume that the current style of social distancing in the US and Europe will be relaxed slightly starting in late May/early June, leading to a possible "second wave" of infections.
 Learn more about our assumptions [here](/about/#assumptions).

 **April 25 update:** We now added [likelihoods of death milestones in the US](#us-deaths-likelihoods) and [R value estimates](/infections-tracker).